Can CH & OTCH Happyshack Macha JH WC CGN / Am CD

 All good things happen for a reason and Nova is the best one that happened in my life.
 She kept surprising me about everything.
 She was watching me when I was sleeping and wagging her tail, starring at me as soon as I was waking up, always the first one to bark in the house, always making sure that all the bowls were empty, always be the first on to the apple tree in a trail I was walking with my dogs, doing the utility signals by herself just to have a piece of food when I was cooking, always the first one to go in a new whelping box to see if it was OK, looking at me from the floor, on her back and have her legs crossed in front of her face, sometimes licking one paw.

 Nova traveled across North America, taking the plane three times.
 So many good memories with her: she completed her CH the same day Darwin became OTCH, she became my second UD dog in only 6 trials, it was so special to enter her in a hunt test or in the utility obedience ring with either Céleste or Darwin at the time, just for the fun of it.
 The last time Nova was in a show ring, she took her class in the 9-12 veteran sweepstakes at the FCRSC specialty in 2013.

-So far, her kids and grand kids have cumulated more than 140 titles.
+So far, her kids and grand kids have cumulated more than 140 titles, including 4 Champion dogs.
+One of them, Modi, is a member of the FCRSA Hall of Fame.
 They are spread across the continent, all having fun.
 The gene pool she left is humongous and her legacy is a fantastic one.
 I also met great friends thanks to her.

 If you're reading this page now, it's all because of her.
 After 3963 days together, Nova passed away in my arms at 11 from cancer on August 19, 2014.
 Nova was my heart and soul over the 11 years we spent together.
 I am very proud of her, she really has the best place in my heart.
 I'll love her forever!